 - Practice!!
 The more you prepare, the more confident you will be.

-- Plan to dress professionally – suit and tie for men, and a skirted suit for women.
+- Plan to dress professionally – this generally means a suit.

 - Remember that first impressions count!
 Begin and end each employer contact with a smile and a firm handshake.

 - Introduce yourself to organizations that interest you.
 State your name, major, and year in school.